🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 3) Is employer-paid parking fully tax-free?

-Qualified Parking is tax-free only up to the IRS monthly limit.
+No. Qualified parking is tax-free only up to the IRS monthly limit (for example, $325/month in 2025 and $340/month in 2026).

-Any excess must be reported as taxable wages.
+Any excess is generally taxable wages.

 - Fringe Benefits Basics — Taxable vs. Nontaxable